Skip to content

 8. Guys Read: Funny Business edited by Jon Scieszka

-There aren’t many anthologies or short story collections out there in the kid lit world, but even if there were, I have no doubt that the Guys Read books would still be among the best.
+There aren’t many anthologies or short story collections out there in the kid-lit world, but even if there were, I have no doubt that the Guys Read books would still be among the best.
 Now seven themed volumes deep, the series offers readers a chance to dip into the stories of as many as a dozen different entertaining and just plain incredible storytellers (both writers and illustrators!) in a single place.
 As opposed to a whole long novel, short pieces might feel more approachable to a reluctant or still at least somewhat tentative reader, and should a kid find something they like, the handy bios at the back of the books will point them to what else the author of the piece they enjoyed has written. [short story collection, ages 8 and up]

 9. The Misadventures of the Family Fletcher by Dana Alison Levy

 This book has it all – for any reader, but in particular, a reluctant one who, perhaps having gotten through Spaceheadz and some of The Tapper Twins books, is losing some of that reluctance.
-Told in the style of a classic collection of family tales, with chapters that bounce around from one Fletcher boy’s perspective to another, the book is filled with enough hysterical incident and delightful action to keep readers highly entertained.
+Told in the style of a classic collection of family tales, with chapters that bounce around from one Fletcher boy’s perspective to another, the book is filled with enough hysterical incidents and delightful action to keep readers highly entertained.
 And the characters are so vivid and their struggles and successes so sympathetic that, come the book’s end, the only reluctance your reader should be feeling will be about leaving the Fletchers behind.
 (Luckily, there’s a sequel!) [chapter book, ages 9 and up]

 10. Absolutely Almost by Lisa Graff

 If your reluctant reader has made it through some or all of the previously listed books, then Lisa Graff’s work – and especially Absolutely Almost – is a great place to send them next.
-Albie, the book’s narrator, has a voice as compelling and unique as Melonhead’s, and he tells his story in chapters just as a bite-sized as Timmy Failure’s.
+Albie, the book’s narrator, has a voice as compelling and unique as Melonhead’s, and he tells his story in chapters just as bite-sized as Timmy Failure’s.
 But these short, approachable chapters serve to gently complicate Albie’s story, building the sort of long arc, conflict-filled narrative that you can only find in a novel.
 Absolutely Almost is the perfect book to launch your reader into the wider world of Middle Grade novels, and ought to leave them feeling confident that they can tackle any one of them they choose.
 It can help them shed the last bits of reluctance that they may have, and go a long way towards turning them into lifelong, eager readers. [chapter book, ages 8 and up]

 EngiNerds 3 Book GIVEAWAY!